vbem/lilei.tech/resumes/en_US/index.md

 - Position: *Sr. Engineer (T5)*
 - Technology Stack: *Python*, *C/C++*, *MySQL*, and other intra middleware of Baidu, etc.
 - Responsibilities & achievements:
   - Be responsible for a unified testing Platform.
-Design, development and maintenance about 20 internal QA-tools, such as retrieval package of distributed web information base, anti-spam unit test package in single page and etc.
+Design, development, and maintenance about 20 internal QA-tools, such as retrieval package of distributed web information base, anti-spam unit test package in single page and etc.
   - Participate in the development of testing base library of Baidu.
   - Be independently responsible for the R&D of "[Baidu Zhixin](https://baike.baidu.com/item/%E7%99%BE%E5%BA%A6%E7%9F%A5%E5%BF%83/12015195) medicine data-mining project".
 With data aggregation of multiple offline medicine knowledge bases and third-party suppliers, qualified suppliers are [preferentially shown](https://www.baidu.com/s?wd=%E9%80%9F%E6%95%88%E4%BC%A4%E9%A3%8E%E8%83%B6%E5%9B%8A) in the first page of Baidu searching results page through Aladdin platform.
   - Achievements: Promotion from T3 to T4 to T5 within 2 years.
 Successively being awarded the Star of QA, Quality Expert in Baidu QA and Technology Pioneer (the highest tech award of QA Dept. in Baidu).